Hamdy410/Morse-Code-Machine/README.md

 ## Features
 1. __Encoder Mode__:
-   * Converts Alphaneumeric strings into Morse Code.
+   * Converts Alphanumeric strings into Morse Code.
    * Python Script handles the translation process
    * User inputs text via the terminal.

 2. __Decoder Mode__:
    * Interprets light signals (visual Morse Code) using Arduino logic.
    * Arduino communicates with Python script, which also handles the translation process.
-   * Decoded signals are converted back to alphaneumeric signals displayed on terminal.
+   * Decoded signals are converted back to alphanumeric signals displayed on the terminal.

 # Hardware Requirements and Setup
 ## Components